How do you Know if you Have TSS?

 Talk to your doctor as soon as possible if you see a rash taking over your body.
 This is probably good advice, whether or not you suspect it’s related to tampon use!
 The rash will likely be flat, not raised in any way.
 If you press the rash and it turns white, this is a sign of TSS.

 A rash all over your body is a very common symptom and a signal to get help.
 Likely you’ll start to experience peeling and scaling in the areas that have the rash.
 Don’t expect it to just go away—it probably won’t.
 Please seek medical help for this.

-2. GI Issues That Come on Suddenly
+2. Toxic Shock Syndrome Sign: GI Issues That Come on Suddenly

 If you’re experiencing vomiting or diarrhea, there are a lot of potential problems that you might have.
 Some are serious, some are not.
 But if you need these issues arise in tandem with one of the other symptoms, contact a medical professional because it might be more serious than just the regular stomach flu.

-3. Redness (near Eyes, Throat + Mouth)
+3. Do I have TSS?
+Redness (near Eyes, Throat + Mouth)

 If you notice a sudden redness surrounding your eyes and mouth and a tingle in your throat, take note.
 Redness under the eyes is a common symptom of TSS.
 Redness and rashes on your body are due to bacteria infecting and reproducing in your bloodstream.

-4. Mental Confusion
+4. TSS Signs: Mental Confusion

 Confusion, dizziness, and a feeling of being disoriented will appear when the central nervous system is under attack.
 A fever is an extremely common symptom of TSS and fevers are well known to cause difficulty in critical thinking.

-5. General Aches and Pains
+5. Toxic Shock Syndrome: General Aches and Pains

 If it seems like you’re sore all over, or you can’t seem to escape headaches with any amount of Tylenol or water, you might have TSS.